See Arch Linux Installation for installation notes.

 If LXDM doesn’t show your full name, it isn’t set in /etc/passwd.
 Set it with chfn -f 'Full Name' login_id.

-For natural scrolling with laptop’s touchpad, similar to iPad, enabling Reverse scroll direction under Mouse and Touchpad settings; this fixes scroll in most places except Terminal 😬.
+For natural scrolling with laptop’s touchpad enable Reverse scroll direction under Mouse and Touchpad settings.

 Display